-By Barbara Smith, Surviving Spouse Advisory Committee member
+By Barbara Smith, Surviving Spouse Advisory Council member

 When you learn your loved one is debilitated/terminal, your life has changed forever.
 It can affect you physically, emotionally, socially, and financially.
 Life as you knew it will never be the same.